I’m so happy to share this hollow core door chalkboard project with you today!

 There were three places that I needed to patch to repurpose this door.
 I used wood filler on the hinge mortise and doorknob.
 For the strike plate area, I used a small piece of thin plywood to fill the void, then the wood filler to make it all smooth.

-I worked on this project off and on while I was doing some home reno.
+Because I was busy doing some home reno, I worked on this project off and.
 I didn’t take pictures of the process of adding a top shelf and crown molding.
-I did that, and then decided that even if this large chalkboard was used as a hanging piece, a bottom base might also pull the look all together.
+After doing that, I decided that even if this large chalkboard was used as a hanging piece, a bottom base might also pull the look all together.
 Luckily I was able to find enough of the same reclaimed crown molding in my stash to do the bottom portion as well.

 TIP After nailing and gluing my crown pieces I do a little sanding right on the joint to better blend the pieces together.
 You can see that on the right.